tomasfejfar/xliff2tmx/README.md

 ## Using on windows

 Either use any available XSLT processor you have or use `cygwin` to install `xsltproc`, that can be found in the `libxslt` package.
+If you get `find: missing argument to '-exec'` error, try running the command in bash.

 ## Contributing